nadrino/kotor-walkthrough/kotor/walkthrough/02_search_for_bastila.md

     - Swoop race?
 What does that have to do with it?
     - But I don't even have a swoop bike.
     - How do I know I can trust you?
-    - How do I know you'll live up to your end of the bargain?
     - How am I supposed to get inside the Vulkar base?
     - Where can I find Mission?
     - I got past the Upper City guard no problem.